Maulana Azad: The Voice Behind the Dream for a Unified India

 Maulana had not only opposed Partition as an Indian leader, but also as a Muslim.
 He was, in fact, of the opinion, that the two-state policy will only “create more problems than solve”.

-And true to his word, even today the relations between the two countries are strained at their best, despite their shared history.
+And true to his word, even today the relations between the two countries are strained at best, despite their shared history.